 About Wine 4 Words

-The 3rd annual Wine 4 Words fundraiser on Saturday, October 14th from noon to 4:00 pm at Garden Valley Ranch (498 Pepper Road, Petaluma, CA 94952) and will benefit the education programs at the Hearing and Speech Center of Northern California.
-This family-friendly event will include wine tasting, food, a silent auction, live music and activities for children.
+The 3rd annual Wine 4 Words fundraiser is on Saturday, October 14th from noon to 4:00 pm at Garden Valley Ranch (498 Pepper Road, Petaluma, CA 94952) and will benefit the Hearing and Speech Center of Northern California’s education programs.
+This family-friendly event will include wine tasting, food, a silent auction, and live music.
 Children will enjoy a day of face painting, art projects, and a scavenger hunt!

 Why Sponsor?

-With a Wine 4 Words sponsorship, you are reaching an audience that cares about our community and is interested in knowing that your company also cares about our community.
 Your donation will directly benefit the education programs at the Hearing and Speech Center and help us continue to build a more equitable and empowered community!

 Sponsorship Objectives